-Payments to staff and suppliers have increased from the LTP 2023 budgets due to overall increased operational spends for wages and salaries, consultancy, computer support, audit fees and Utilities department stock supplies.
+Payments to staff and suppliers have increased from the LTP 2024 budgets due to overall increased operational spends for wages and salaries, consultancy, software and Three Waters Transitional funding spends.

-Finance costs were below LTP budgets due to overall reduced capital spends for Council, and overall positive cash reserves, therefore lower borrowings were required compared to the LTP budget.
+Finance costs were below LTP budgets due to the delay of some large capital projects, and overall positive cash reserves, therefore lower borrowings were required compared to the LTP budget.